 They're packed with useful features, too.
 Like the five LEDs on the outside of the case that indicate how much charge is left.
 And forgetful types will appreciate the ‘Find My Buds’ feature, too, which shows their location on your phone.
 Handy.

-The headline news is that they come with in-built Google Assistant, which reads out text messages and online notifications while you’re on the move.
-You can even dictate a reply or rifle through your music library using voice commands, so they're usable even if your hands are full.
+Built-in Google Assistant reads out text messages and online notifications while you’re on the move, and you can even dictate a reply or rifle through your music library using voice commands.
+Battery life is 20 hours (the newer QC 45 up that to 24 hours).

 If you’re looking for ultra-comfortable, cutting-edge noise-cancelling, these will tick all your boxes.